 When the Statute of Limitations Begins to Run in Philadelphia

 Generally speaking, the statue of limitations begins to run as soon as the crime is complete.
 For example, if the crime is assault, the clock on the statute of limitations begins to tick as soon as the perpetrator has finished their attack on the victim.
 Once you are officially charged with a crime, such as through the issuing of an indictment or information against you or when a warrant is put out for your arrest, the clock ceases to run.
-In this case you would want a aggravated assault defense lawyers.
+In this case you would want a Philadelphia aggravated assault defense lawyer.

 When the Statute of Limitations is Paused or Extended in Philadelphia

 There are certain occasions when the statute of limitations in Philadelphia may be paused, or “tolled” as it is known in the legal community.
 Under Pennsylvania law, if the accused individual is absent from the state or if there is no reasonable way to ascertain their place of residence or workplace within the state, the statute of limitations is tolled.
 The clock stops ticking until the person moves back or an address is ascertained.
 If a separate prosecution is underway for the same conduct, the statute is also tolled.

 Furthermore, for felonies and certain sexual offenses, there is a special scenario where the statute of limitations is extended.
 If new DNA evidence is discovered and a perpetrator who was otherwise unable to be identified is now identified, the Commonwealth has 1 year from the discovery of such evidence to bring charges if the statute of limitations has already passed.